Housing Stabilization Program

 As Fayette County begins to rebound from the impacts of COVID-19, the Lexington-Fayette Urban County Government has established a Housing Stabilization Program to minimize trauma and crisis caused by lack of secure housing.
 This program will also reduce evictions, allow landlords to get substantial payments for back rent, reduce the potential spread of COVID-19 by allowing individuals and families to practice Healthy at Home, and reduce the impact on the homeless service delivery system.

 The Centers for Disease Control and Prevention (CDC) issued an emergency public health order to temporarily halt evictions for non-payment of rent to prevent the further spread of COVID-19.
 The order's effective date is September 4, and it is effective through March 31, 2021.
-In order for you to be covered you (the tenant) must execute the CDC declaration form and you must submit it to your landlord to certify accuracy of eligibility elements.
+In order for you to be covered, you (the tenant) must execute the CDC declaration form and you must submit it to your landlord to certify the accuracy of eligibility elements.
 The CDC's emergency declaration is not automatic, you are required to submit the form to your landlord.

 The goal of providing this assistance is to ensure stable housing for the tenant recipients.
 Households can receive financial assistance for the following activities: